 6. Protein Anabolism or Catabolism

 Protein is another energy source.
 After digestion, it can be repaired and grown.
 These processes are metabolism in small ration within an organ, cell, or organism.
 Anabolism is the repair and growth of protein by increasing the size of smaller proteins.
-So, people aiming to increase their weight must be in an anabolic state.
+So, people aiming to increase their weight must be anabolic.
 In this state, the body will harness enough protein to repair and grow the muscle to ensure you gain weight and muscle mass.

 7. Variety is the spice of high-protein meals

 Combining different proteins to have a high-protein diet does not mean repeating the same meal daily.
-It is about looking for different varieties of plant base and animal-based proteins.
+It is about looking for different varieties of plant-based and animal-based proteins.
 The variety should contain foods you are interested in and have additional benefits.
-For example, animal protein could be beef, bison, pork, fish, eggs, milk, cheese, and poultry.
+For example, when considering why does beef jerky cost a lot, animal protein could be beef, bison, pork, fish, eggs, milk, cheese, and poultry.

 At the same time, plant-based protein could be lentils, beans, nuts, seeds, quinoa, soy, and buckwheat.
 For example, you can combine red meat with nuts and fruits.
 Add salmon and sunflower seeds with salad, black beans, chicken, and rice bowl.
 In addition, eggs and oatmeal are good breakfast and protein sources.
 You can also combine plant and animal proteins called sustainable protein.